mrjoshuak/readabiligo/README.md

 ReadabiliGo is designed to be compatible with ReadabiliPy, with the following differences:

 - Implemented in Go instead of Python
-- Uses Go's standard library for HTML parsing instead of BeautifulSoup
+- Uses a pure Go implementation of Readability.js with no JavaScript dependencies
+- Potentially better performance due to Go's efficiency compared to Python
 - Concurrent extraction with timeout support
 - Enhanced command-line interface with batch processing capabilities
 - Multiple output format options (JSON, HTML, text)